 No one wants to think about the unimaginable happening.
 But considering that almost anyone can become a victim of a natural disaster (which the World Health Organization describes as an act of nature that leads to disruptions of daily life), there’s a good chance that you’ll need one or more of the items in a natural disaster kit at some point in your life.

 Choosing the right kit can be daunting.
 They contain a wide range of items needed in disaster settings, plus different kits are designed to sustain varying numbers of people for different lengths of time.
-But we’re here to take the stress out of this decision with our recommended kits and informative shopping guide.
-So, read on to learn how the right natural disaster kit can give you peace of mind.

 All natural disasters have three things in common: they’re triggered by nature, they’re not always predictable, and, for the most part, they can’t be controlled by humans.
 Some begin with a weather forecast, but many take place without warning.
 From loss of power to flooding, the results often render those in the wake of the disaster unable to access many basic needs.
 And while not all natural disasters are likely to occur in every region of the country, many areas are at risk of suffering more than one type.
 Here are some of the most common types of natural disasters:

 Tornadoes and hurricanes that cause destruction of property, flooding, loss of power, and injuries

 Extreme cold and winter storms that knock out power and freeze water pipes